 These injections can be used exclusively for pain management or as a bridge while other curative options are explored.
 Specialists can also combine them with physical therapy in cases where the pain is too severe and physical therapy cannot be attempted on its own.

-How are Caudal Epidural Steroid Injections Performed?
+How Are Caudal Epidural Steroid Injections Performed?

 Before finalizing the date of the procedure, the specialist will take a detailed history of the patient’s health and medications, which are used to determine whether the injection can be safely administered with minimum complications.